-Mark K. Harder joined the board in the spring of 2014 and currently serves as Past Chair of the Board.
+Mark K. Harder joined the board in the spring of 2014 and currently serves as Treasurer of the board.
 He is a partner with the law firm of Warner Norcross & Judd LLP.
 Harder chairs the firm’s Private Client and Family Office Practice and concentrates his practice in estate planning and administration for high-net-worth individuals and in the representation of family-owned businesses and their owners.

 “The Community Foundation plays an integral role in maintaining and improving the quality of life in our community as it helps steward resources to impact others,” Harder said.
 “I am deeply honored to be part of that effort and look forward to working with the leadership team and my fellow Board members to help create lasting positive change.”